Per-Broker Stop-Loss Discipline for Indian Investors

 The Chrome toolbar icon shows a red badge with the count of per-broker stop-loss breaches — updated every 15 minutes automatically.
 Know your risk without opening the app.

-Enter trades via the form (broker, date, price, qty) or paste a CSV export from Zerodha Console or Groww.
+Enter trades via the form — broker name, date, price, qty.
+The broker field is a free-text label: use any name.
+Or paste a CSV export from your broker.
 Charges are auto-computed — no manual entry needed.

 Yahoo Finance prices are fetched on open and refreshed every 15 minutes in the background.
-P&L%, XIRR, and stop-loss status update instantly across all 5 tabs.
+P&L%, XIRR, and stop-loss status update within seconds of clicking ⟳.

 Check the Alerts tab for stop-loss breaches.
 Use Add More to top up at a specific broker.
 Sort Holdings by XIRR to see your best long-term positions.
 Sell via the trade detail modal.

-The extension requests only two permissions: storage (for your portfolio data) and
+The extension requests three permissions: storage (portfolio data),

 Different investors have different pain thresholds.
 All limits are set in the Settings tab: